e-ticketing on Green Line train from Islamabad to Karachi

 By Wali Zahid

-3 October 2016 update: E-ticketing facility is now available on Green Line Train and on railcar services from from Lahore to Rawalpindi section.
+3 October 2016: E-ticketing facility is now available on Green Line Train and on railcar services from from Lahore to Rawalpindi section.

 E-ticketing facility will be expanded to other railway services soon.